jackadven1/EasyButton/README.md

 # Button Class Objects

 To create a button object, ```import pybutton```, and set ```my_button = pybutton.button_object()```.
 No object requires values to be passed to it to initiate, though such will be required to make the button usable.
-Below is a list of the button objects; then comes a bulleted list of the object's methods — the functions that can be called upon the button to make it function — and what they do.
+Following are headings for each button object; then comes a bulleted list of the object's methods — the functions that can be called upon the button to make it operate — and what they do.
 Each method is followed by a sublist of the values that can be passed to it and the same's defaults.
-The final bullet point is certain attributes of the whole class that are not covered by the method documentation but may be of interest to the programmer; not all other attributes are present, however.
+The final bullet point is another sublist, of certain attributes of the whole class that are not covered by the method documentation, but may be of interest to the programmer; not all other attributes are present, however.

 ## rect()<br>
 Rectangular button object.<br>